charliecalvert/CloudNotes/Assignments/React/RestTests.md

 # Rest Tests

 This assignment has two parts.
+Please complete both of them.
 Part I is described in the document you are currently reading.
 Part II is described in the slide deck called [jest with create-react-app][bcd].
 Be sure to complete both parts.
 In particular, make sure you have a test for button clicks.

 The assignment is built on top of the [RestBasics][rb] assignment.
 Make your edits in the same directory you used for **RestBasics**, but you should be working in a new branch called **Week03-RestTest**.
 Create and switch to the branch first, and then begin your work.